BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 It shall be the duty of the Committee members to:

-• Lead campus and community outreach to improve campus environmental and social sustainability, while engaging the student body.
+• Assist with outreach operations and event planning to improve campus environmental and social sustainability, while engaging the student body;

-• Devoting an average of 1-2 hours per week outside of meeting and retreat times to promote the CSF’s goals, mission, and its projects to the campus community is strongly encouraged.
+• Devoting an average of 1-2 hours per week outside of meeting and retreat times to promote the CSF’s goals, mission, and its projects to the campus community is strongly encouraged; and

 • Members should report back to their appointing bodies, as requested, regarding the actions of the CSF.